sparkfun/SparkFun_Thing_Plus_DA16200/README.md

 ***Note:** Please be aware that the Thing Plus - DA16200 has a **3.3V** logic level voltage.*

 _The SparkFun [Qwiic connect system](https://www.sparkfun.com/qwiic) is an ecosystem of I2C sensors, actuators, shields and cables that make prototyping faster and less prone to error.
 All Qwiic-enabled boards use a common 1mm pitch, 4-pin JST connector.
-This reduces the amount of required PCB space, and polarized connections mean you can’t hook it up wrong._
+This reduces the amount of required PCB space, and polarized connections mean you can't hook it up wrong._

 Repository Contents